Qiskit/qiskit-ibm-runtime/docs/cloud/quickstart.rst

    Instances page showing multiple instances.

 1. From the `Qiskit Runtime Provisioning page <https://cloud.ibm.com/catalog/services/quantum-computing>`__, choose the appropriate service plan, depending on what you need access to.
-For more information about these plans, see the `Qiskit Runtime plans <plans>`__ topic.
+For more information about these plans, see the `Qiskit Runtime plans <plans.html>`__ topic.

       - **Lite**: Free simulators-only plan to help you get started with Qiskit Runtime.
 Learn to use Qiskit Runtime by following our examples and tutorials for one of the pre-built programs available for running circuits efficiently.
       - **Standard**: A pay-as-you-go model for accessing IBM Quantum systems.
 Build your own programs and leverage all the benefits of Qiskit Runtime by running on real quantum hardware.

       Because this is not a free plan, it is important to understand how to best manage your costs.
-See `Manage the cost <cost>`__ for tips to limit your cost, how to set up spending notifications, and more.
+See `Manage the cost <cost.html>`__ for tips to limit your cost, how to set up spending notifications, and more.

       .. note::